-Fracture is a screensaver for OS X (now compatible with 10.6 and 10.7!) that creates a wide variety of fractal images.
+Fracture is a screensaver for OS X that creates a wide variety of fractal images.
 Version 1.8 is compatible with OS X 10.9 and 10.10; those on older versions of OS X can run version 1.7 instead, available on our software archive.
 Fracture can render the Mandelbrot Set, Julia Sets, Self-Squared Dragons, and Attraction Basin fractals generated using Newton's Method, Halley's Method, and two other root-finding algorithms.
 It can make images using advanced fractal imaging techniques like orbit traps, periodicity analysis, and binary decomposition, and it can use several different parameterizations for even greater image variety.
 Here's one sample image (visit Stick Software's gallery to see more):

 It will use multiple processors if you have them, to make its calculations faster, and it will display fractals on multiple monitors if you have them (we have a photo that user Aneel Nazareth sent us of Fracture running on five screens at once, in fact).
 It can generate a wide variety of color schemes under user control.
 And it can even antialias its images, for the maximum in image quality!
 It can be controlled by the user while it is running, so you can find a color scheme you like, skip images you don't like, hold images you do like, and save images you particularly like to disk.

 As you can rely on with Stick Software products, it has a suitably overengineered configuration panel that lets you control many details of its operation.
 Here's a snapshot of one tab of that panel (click for the full-size snapshot):

 If this seems complicated, there is an online manual to help you out (for a 396K PDF version of this manual that can be used offline, click here).
 But Fracture is really very simple to use, and you won't hurt anything by experimenting.
 Discovery and experimentation is part of the fun of Fracture.